malfattti/garden/Nation-state, transnationalism, and language.md

 	- the opposing views regarding language and nation state in the context of transnationalism show the complexity between these terms
 		- multiple ideologies of language

-	- Transidiomaticity (Jacquemet): recombination, mix or hybridization of linguistic res
+	- Transidiomaticity (Jacquemet): recombination, mix or hybridization of linguistic resources
+	- intersection between moving people and moving texts